Maccabi to deploy AI that identifies patients at risk of developing COVID-19 complications

 Medial EarlySign says it’s in “advanced negotiations” with health systems in the U.S. that have expressed interest in incorporating the algorithm into their COVID-19 health care protocols.

-Efforts to apply AI to COVID-19 patient data are underway within ICUs, too — not just outside of them.
+Efforts to apply AI to COVID-19 patient data are underway within ICUs, too.
 At Stanford University, a team led by physician Ron Li is evaluating whether an algorithm trained on over 130,000 patient encounters — Deterioration Index — could accurately identify which COVID-19 patients’ condition will deteriorate.
 Bayesian Health, a startup spun out of Johns Hopkins University, is working on an early warning model for acute respiratory distress syndrome, a type of respiratory failure that can be caused by COVID-19.
 And the University of Chicago Medical Center is testing an upgrade to its AI eCart system that will monitor oxygen to signal when a COVID-19 patient’s lungs might be failing.